tamlut-modnys/curriculum/ha-24-1/lesson1/lesson1.md

 * Pressing **up arrow** scrolls up through the history of things you've entered.
 * Pressing **down arrow** scrolls down through them.
 Keep pressing down arrow and you'll clear the line.
 * When you press enter and the bracket is outwards facing `>`, that means the last line was as complete Hoon expression that finished computing and returned a result.
 For example, a number by itself is a complete Hoon expression.
-If the bracket is inwards facing `<`, it means you have entered an incomplete Hoon expression.
+* If the bracket is inwards facing `<`, it means you have entered an incomplete Hoon expression.
 What you type next will be attached to the previous expression to try and complete it, unless you type **backspace/delete** to clear the incomplete line.
 * If you're ever stuck on a computation, perhaps an infinite loop, **Ctrl+c** kicks you out of it.
 * **Ctrl+a** to navigate to the beginning of the text line.
 * **Ctrl+e** to navigate to the end of the text line.
 * Completions: typing something incomplete and then pressing **tab** shows you the valid commands you can input to finish the line.

-## Optional Section: Liveship Development

-You can also develop on a liveship.
-I won't be teaching to this method, this is just something you can try out if you're curious and adventurous.
-Hoon School graduate and recent Hackathon Grand Prize winner ~migrev-dolseg made a tool that makes this much easier.

-First you'll want to spawn a moon or a comet.
-A moon is an Urbit instance whose identity is tied to your planet.
-There are `2^32` or more than 4 billion of them per planet, so you don't have to worry about bricking it.
-A comet is a cheap instance that can be generated by anyone and is untied to a sponsorship chain.

-Instructions to create a moon: https://docs.urbit.org/manual/os/basics#moons

-To create a comet: https://docs.urbit.org/manual/getting-started/self-hosted/cli

-Then, navigate to your ship's url, and either open the Dojo and run `|install ~dister-migrev-dolseg %eyas`

-Or search
-`~dister-migrev-dolseg under ‘Get Urbit Apps.’`

-%eyas is a text editor which lets you browse and edit the files in your ship directly on Mars, no mounting or committing necessary.
-This also means that you could just delete a vital file like hoon.hoon and break your ship, so be careful.
-It also has an integrated Dojo where you can run your code.
-This is a great tool to play around with, write code, explore your system, and even take notes, but as mentioned I will be teaching using the fakeship method.

 ## Data in Urbit
 What is your Urbit?